M-Hosein-Developer/CustomEmptyState/README.md

 # Empty State Library

-A brief description of your library and its purpose.
-Explain why it's useful and what problems it solves.
+This library is for using the empty state in the project and you can use it in situations such as internet disconnection and other cases.

 ## Features
-- Feature 1
+- Access to change view Attributes
-- Feature 2
+- Full development with Kotlin
-- Feature 3
+- Compatible with all versions

 ## Installation
 You can add the library to your project via Gradle: